Founded in 1958 by George Cleverley, the firm remains family-run by his star pupil George Glasgow Sr. (current

 Not just admired by the equine turf's smart set, the horsebit loafer conforms to any age group, demographic or dress

 code.
-Expertly made from smooth black calf leather, Cleverley’s Colony loafer is detailed with the iconic hardware
+Expertly made in dark brown or a smooth black calf leather, Cleverley’s Colony loafer is detailed with the

-in burnished-gold.
-They’re uniformly adept at being the focal point with jeans in a casual setting or with more
+iconic hardware in burnished-gold.
+They’re uniformly adept at being the focal point with jeans in a casual setting

 Cleverley has several shoes named after stylish clients.
 One is the Adrian loafer, made for the acerbic and elegant

 journalist AA Gill.
 A classic loafer with braided interlacing, the Adrian features leather linings and

 Goodyear®-welted soles.
 American college chaps often wore tassel loafers with loungewear in and around their dorms,

 but such is their versatility, that the Adrian model in both brown suede and black calf can be worn with suits in